gnjo/goto/README.md

-put mean the apply the set command mes mean the message command got mean the goto label
+put mean the apply the set command mes mean the message command got mean the goto label wai mean the wait, if press any key to go
 //log comment
 /*slice comment*/
 ```